dariopellegrini/kdone-website/users.md

 # Users

-In KDone users are a particular type of model.
-To create a model for user, inherit from `KDoneUser`.
+In KDone, users are a particular type of model.
+To create a user model, inherit from `KDoneUser`.

 ```kotlin
 data class User(override var username: String,